com-480-data-visualization/datavis-project-2022-datagang/README.md

 * Maps (Lecture 8)
 * Tabular Data (Lecture 11)

 For the overall website, we will need tools such as HTML and CSS.
 Interactive widgets can be implemented using JavaScript.
 As the main focus of the project is a dataset, D3.js will be an essential tool.
 For our core visualization, we are creating a map; therefore, the maps lecture will be an useful reference.
-The lectures addressing perception colors, interaction, and tabular data could also be of use.
+The lectures addressing perception colors, interaction, and tabular data could also be of use. -->

+The document for milestone 2 can be found [here](doc/milestone_2.pdf).

 A preview of the website can be found [here](https://htmlpreview.github.io/?https://github.com/com-480-data-visualization/datavis-project-2022-datagang/blob/master/src/index.html).
 The source code can be found under folder `./src`.